cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 ## A first example

-This lecture is about **Python functions**.
+This lecture is a short introduction to **Python functions**.
 Besides the **built-in functions** like `type()` or `len()` and those coming in the packages that you may import, you can define your own functions.
-Your definition will be valid only for the current kernel.
+That definition will be valid only for the current kernel.

 A simple example of a user-defined function follows.
-Note the indentation after the colon, which is created automatically by the console (or notebook).
+Note the indentation after the colon.
+Jupyter apps (console and notebook) automatically insert an indentation when you strike *Return* after the colon.

 ```
 In [1]: def f(x):